metakgp/gyft2/README.md

 If you for some reason chose No:
 - Your timetable will be saved in `data.txt`.
 Make any changes required appropriately in `data.txt`.

+> Please star the project if you found it useful

 ## Bonus Step: